vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 ## VulkanPlayground repository and successors:
-To provide a base for experimental work during the exploration a project was created on github : [VulkanPlayground]( https://github.com/robertosfield/VulkanPlayground) which has been kept a private repositry.
+To provide a base for experimental work during the exploration a project was created on github : [VulkanPlayground]( https://github.com/robertosfield/VulkanPlayground) which has been kept a private repository.

 The VulkanPlayground is a meant as throwaway prototyping repository rather than as a alpha version of the final scene graph project.
 The project contains: